 Where to stay in Memphis

 While you’re choosing a few museums in Memphis to visit on your trip, make sure you book your accommodation – Memphis accommodation can sell out well in advance, especially if there are big-name concerts or events on.
-We stayed in an Airbnb during our time (it was ok, but I wouldn’t recommend it here – you can find plenty of other Airbnbs in Memphis here).
-Alternatively, check out some Memphis hotels via Booking.com or HotelsCombined.
+Check out some Memphis hotels via Booking.com or HotelsCombined.

 Many thanks to Memphis Travel for providing me with complimentary tickets to the National Civil Rights Museum, Stax Records Museum and Sun Studio during our stay in Memphis.
 As always, I’ve offered my honest opinion in reviewing these Memphis museums!